 - 1. To encourage good practice and co-operative methods of decision making and for reviewing performance, particularly where organisations receive Government finance as service providers. - 2.
-To strengthen the recognition of the Malta Council of the Voluntary Sector as the sole representative of the Voluntary Sector in Malta and Gozo. - 3.
-To encourage voluntary organisations and charities through co-operation and training as well as through financial support, and this amongst others, through better financial opportunities. - 4.
-To encourage the work of umbrella organisations (platforms) and co-operation between such organisations. - 5.
-To encourage, from a young age, volunteering initiatives and through both formal and informal education, the idea that voluntary activity is an essential part of citizenship. - 6.
-To recognise and further increase awareness of specific needs and special contributions made by groupings of voluntary organisations in the community. - 7.
+To encourage voluntary organisations and charities through co-operation and training as well as through financial support. - 3.
+To encourage the work of umbrella organisations (platforms) and co-operation between such organisations. - 4.
+To encourage volunteering initiatives and the idea that voluntary activity is an essential part of citizenship. - 5.
+To recognise specific needs and special contributions made by groupings of voluntary organisations in the community. - 6.
 To encourage a growth in the contribution of different age groups.
 Voluntary activity must be seen as a part of citizenship for young people while the contribution of older people, who bring to bear a lifetime's experience, should not be underestimated.
-While many organisations depend on the commitment of their older members and while many young people contribute zeal and energy, the fact is that the potential is not being realised to the full at either end of the age range. - 8.
-To ensure that Government is measuring and recognising things that really matter, both within Government and between Government and voluntary organisations. - 9.
-To strengthen the co-ordination of Government relationships with the voluntary sector across Ministries, departments and all other Government entities and centralize such coordination to increase transparency and availability of funding opportunities. - 10.
-To assess carefully, in consultation with the voluntary sector, the potential impact of policy changes upon the sector and implement the necessary recommendations.
+While many organisations depend on the commitment of their older members and while many young people contribute zeal and energy, the fact is that the potential is not being realised to the full at either end of the age range. - 7.
+To ensure that Government is measuring and recognising things that really matter, both within Government and between Government and voluntary organisations. - 8.
+To review the co-ordination of Government relationships with the voluntary sector across departments. - 9.
+To assess carefully, in consultation with the voluntary sector, the potential impact of policy changes upon the sector.